sccn/labstreaminglayer/docs/dev/app_build.rst

 Building LSL Apps
 =================

-Advanced developers may wish to use :doc:`build_full_tree`.

 The instructions below are recommended for most users.
 Most LabStreamingLayer applications have a similar structure and use similar build tools.
 These instructions are general and should work for most applications.
 Always be sure to read the specific application build instructions first.

+.. note:: When you're building only a single app, you can compile liblsl alongside the app.
+          These builds are preferable if you need to change / debug both the app and liblsl, but because compiling liblsl takes considerably longer than most apps you shouldn’t do it for more than one app.
+Download a `pre-built liblsl <https://github.com/sccn/liblsl/releases>`_ instead or
+          :ref:`build it yourself <build_liblsl>`.

 #.
 Make sure you have a working :doc:`build_env`.